OCA/account-analytic/product_analytic/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to define an analytic account at product or category level for using it when creating invoices.
+This module allows to define analytic distribution models at product or category level for using it when creating invoices.

 **Table of contents**